ganeshsetty/CarND-Path-Planning-Project/README.md

 **Challenges and solutions**

 i) ***Speed control***: When ego vehicle approaches near the front vehicle within buffer zone of 35 meters, the speed has to be reduced.
-Intially tried by tuning velocity variation with fixed value of 0.224(5m/s) and other fixed values but resulted ego vehicle moving back and forth repeatedly till change lane to pass over the vehicle instead of ego vehicle following at speed of front vehicle till lane change occurs.
+Intially tried by tuning velocity variation with fixed value of 0.224 and other fixed values but resulted ego vehicle moving back and forth repeatedly till change lane to pass over the vehicle instead of ego vehicle following at speed of front vehicle till lane change occurs.

 To realize,the logic used is the ego vehicle velocity decreases rapidly(more nearer then more speed reduction) when appraches front vehicle within buffer zone to avoid collision.
 Implemented in the following function.

 *Vehicle::realize_keep_lane()*

 This implemetation effectively handles by avoiding collision in situations like when suddenly a vehicle from adjacent lane changes lane and  comes within buffer zone in front of ego vehicle.
-This algorithm is function of behavior planner module.

 ii) ***Vehicles unidentified***: These corner cases occur(when completing lap) i.e when ego vehicle and other vehicles position (s)in lanes are divided on either side of  6945.544 meters.Solution for this is implemented in function *Vehicle::cost_keep_lane* (line 143-145) and *Vehicle::cost_lane_change* (line 241-243 , 253-255 etc)

+iii) ***smooth trajectory***: when lane change occurs, faced problem with max jerk warning and in order to avoid this used spline technique explained in walkthrough and also number of way points redued from 50 to 30 in order to handle dynamic scenarios while tackling errant behavior of other cars in traffic.